chronoDave/Doombox/packages/doombox-electron/README.md

   - `async`: Optional.
 If true, sends `TYPE.IPC.INTERRUPT` on pending, success and error
   - `data`: The payload data

+## Discord Integration

+Doombox supports Discord RPC out of the box.
+To enable RPC, provide a valid `Client Id` to `discordToken` in `user-config`.
+You can create an `Client Id` on Discord's [Developer Portal - Application](https://discordapp.com/developers/applications) page.

+Simply create an application and copy the `Client Id` on the `General Information` tab.

+Doombox currently supports the following assets by default:

+- `icon`: Doombox' default icon (large image key)
+- `pause`: Icon when Doombox is paused (small image key)
+- `play`: Icon when Doombox is playing (small image key)

+Custom assets can be defined in `imageKey`.
+This key must be equal to a valid MP3 metadata tag (such as `genre` or `title`).
+Doombox will expose the value of the tag to RPC.

+Example:

+`imageKey: 'genre'`

+Metadata genre equals to `Electro`, the key sent to RPC will be equal to `Electro`.

 ## Persistent Data

 Data, such as config files and database files can be found in `AppData\Roaming\@doombox`